ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/schemas/overloaded-shards.md

 ## Recommendations

-Consider the following solutions to the shard overload issue:
+Consider the following solutions to address the shard overload issue:

 * If the problem table is not partitioned by load, enable partitioning by load.

-* If the table has reached the maximum number of partitions, increase the limit.
+* If the table has reached the maximum number of partitions, increase the partition limit.